SimonMariani/personal-website/README.md

 make update-vector-db-remote ARGS="--overwrite --file Simon_Mariani_CV.pdf"
 ```

+# Notes
+- The milvus vector DB doesn't seem very stable and I had to roll back a couple of versions for it to work.
+In the future it could be better to use another alternative.
+I think MongoDB would be a simple and nice alternative as they have been working at creating a vector DB, I think it was called MongoDB Atlas or something?

 # TODO
 - Use your own openai api key -> the api key seems to be working but the billing details are not setup yet, I can only pay by creditcard so get one first and then update the billing details there to start using the api key
-- Add some tests to know that it is still running and that all the functionalities work
-- Use another vector database than milvus because it doesn't seem very stable and I had to roll back a couple of versions for it to work

 # DONE
 - Add some charts with skills that can be cool, for example the radar chart